Nyerere Education Institute

 In 1977 it found a permanent home at the Neighborhood House Building, 184 Commercial Avenue in New Brunswick, NJ (above) where it remained until 1995.
 The building has since been demolished.

-and updated over time.
+on the next page and will be updated over time.

 Gray is progressively pursuing partnerships and resources to re-open as an on-line school, a vision he has had since the 1980's.
 Accordingly, the world will have access.